Azure Security

 new DefaultAzureCredential());

-App Configuration is replicated by region and reads are served from local copies, so a regional outage in the primary degrades to the replica without a redeploy.
+App Configuration reads are served from local copies, so a regional outage in the primary degrades to the replica without a redeploy.
 Geo-replication is a Standard-SKU feature; budget for it on anything customer-facing.

 7. Import/export pipelines and config-as-code from Git